nezaboodka/verstak/README.md

 # **Verstak** - Experimental Front-End Library

-Verstak is an experimental JavaScript library that provides table-based and bar-based layouts with
+Verstak is an experimental JavaScript library that provides chain-based an table-based layouts with
 [transactional reactive](https://blog.nezaboodka.com/post/2019/593-modern-database-should-natively-support-transactionally-reactive-programming)
 facilities for building front-end applications.